autopi-io/documentation/docs/cloud/device_management/services/create_custom_triggers.md

         __context__["speed_warning_event"] = False
 ```

-The code here is esentially the same as the one presented above.
-The only difference is that
-the [AutoPi](https://www.autopi.io) will fire an event internally instead of playing a beeping sound.
-This event can then
+This function follows the same logic as the previous example, but fires an internal event instead of playing a sound.
+The event will be sent to the `event_reactor` service for further processing and will also appear in the [Cloud](https://www.autopi.io/software-platform/cloud-management) under **Device** > **Events**.
-be used in the **event_reactor** service to perform other actions.
-Also, the event will be uploaded
-to the [Cloud](https://www.autopi.io/software-platform/cloud-management) and be visible from **Device** > **Events**.